-- Discard the discolored outer leaves of napa cabbage.
+- Discard the discolored outer leaves of the napa cabbage.

 - Cut the cabbage lengthwise into quarters and remove the core.
 Chop it up into roughly one inch chunks.

-- Place the cabbage into a large bowl and toss with 1/3 cup of salt and 1 cup of water.
+- Place the cabbage into a large bowl and toss with the 1/4 cup of salt.

-- Every 45 minutes or so, turn the cabbage over to salt evenly.
+- Every 45 minutes or so, turn the cabbage over to salt and draw out water evenly.

 - After 2 hours, the cabbage pieces should be flexible and bendy.
-Rinse the cabbage at least 3 times to clean it thoroughly and remove excess salt.
+Scrub and rinse the cabbage at least 3 times to clean it thoroughly and remove excess salt.

 Make the Porridge

-- Whisk the porridge ingredients together in a small saucepan until smooth.
+- Whisk the porridge ingredients together in a small saucepan until no lumps remain.

 - Place the saucepan on the stove over medium/medium-high heat and stir constantly until the porridge begins to bubble (about 4 minutes).
 The slurry should be thickened and slightly translucent.
 Set aside to cool.

-- Blend the garlic, ginger, onion, and optional pear/apple in a food processor.
+- Blend the garlic, ginger, onion, and optional pear/apple in a food processor into a smooth consistency.